jorge9112/Curso-Robot/README.md

 ### Missing data ###
 8/31/20 - Data in the system will be cleaned out every Monday at 12:00 AM ET (midnight, eastcoast of US timezone).

-If it is not that time, make sure to scroll the invoices page for your invoice.
+If it is not that time, make sure to scroll the invoices page for your invoice..